zhukovanadezhda/pacmap-experiments/README.md

 # PaCMAP Experiments

-These experiments on PaCMAP (Wang et al., JMLR 2021) investigate the role of each pair type and the dynamic weight schedule.
+These experiments on PaCMAP [1] investigate the role of each pair type and the dynamic weight schedule.

 ## Structure of the code